 - Step 2 SALT CABBAGE: In a large bowl, combine the cabbage with salt and set aside for 1 hour.

-- Step 3 BLEND SEASONING PASTE: In a blender, pulse together onion, garlic, ginger, anchovy, shrimp, and sugar until a paste is formed.
+- Step 3 BLEND SEASONING PASTE: In a blender, pulse together onion, pear, garlic, ginger, anchovy, dried shrimp, fish sauce, and sugar until a paste is formed.
 Transfer to large mixing bowl and mix in the chilli pepper flakes.
 Set aside to let the flavours combine.

 - Step 4 RINSE & DRAIN CABBAGE: Pour away the liquid.
 Then rinse the cabbage to remove any traces of salt.
 Drain in a colander for 20 minutes, or use a salad spinner to remove move of the water.